UK-MAC/CleverLeaf_ref/README.md

 To run the test problem, type: `make test`
 **N.B.** Running the test assumes that the command `mpirun` can be used to launch an executable.

+## Detailed Build Instructions

+CleverLeaf's only explicit dependency is:

+- SAMRAI (v.
+3.6.3)

+Other libraries, such as HDF5 and Boost, will need to be installed in order to build SAMRAI.

+CleverLeaf uses a number of variables in the Makefile to control complation.
+These variables can be set as required to get CleverLeaf to compile on your
+system:

+- `CXX`: The C++ compiler to use.
+- `F90`: The Fortran90 compiler to use.
+- `HDF_DIR`: The location of HDF5.
+- `BOOST_DIR`: The location of the Boost library (headers only).
+- `SAMRAI_DIR`: The location of the SAMRAI library.

+Once these variables have been set, CleverLeaf should build correctly.
+However, the `CPPFLAGS`, `FFLAGS`, and `LDFLAGS` can be modified if necessary.

+CleverLeaf currently supports to targets: `ref` and `openmp`.
+The `ref` target builds the vanilla version of CleverLeaf using MPI only.
+The `openmp` target builds a hybrid version that uses both MPI and OpenMP.

 ## About